 As for the coconut, sweetened flaked coconut is one of my favourite ingredients!
 Unfortunately, I have yet to find a satisfactory replacement in the UK that lives up to Baker's Coconut.
 Thankfully, I can rely on a relatively steady supply in care packages from my parents or from import stores.
 When I'm unable to find this, I've used dessicated coconut in this recipe as well with success.
 You want something that will fold into the filling well, so I would not recommend large toasted flaked coconut.

-This is likely a result of not thickening the milk mixture enough.
+If your coconut pecan filling is still runny at this stage, it is likely a result of not thickening the milk mixture enough.
 You can try to chill the mix down in the refrigerator for about 15 minutes.
 This may help it to set up more firmly and enable you to continue.
 It may look a bit curdled, but it won't impact the flavour!

 Due to the milk and butter content, this frosting should be kept refrigerated.
 It can be made a day in advance, but shouldn't be made too far in advance to preserve freshness and best flavours.